ocaml/platform-blog/opam-install-dir.md

 - some important details (like shell setup for opam) were skipped
 - the initialisation options were much reduced, so you would often have to go back to `opam init` anyway.
-The other possibility being to duplicate `init` options to all commands, adding lots of noise — keeping things separate has its merits.
+The other possibility being to duplicate `init` options to all commands, adding lots of noise.
+Keeping things separate has its merits.

 Granted, another command, `opam switch create .`, was made implicit.
-But it's a user choice, and worse, in contradiction with the previous de facto opam default, so not doing it automatically seems safer: having to specify `--no-autoinit` to get the more simple behaviour was inconvenient and error-prone.
+But using a local switch is a user choice, and worse, in contradiction with the previous de facto opam default, so not creating one automatically seems safer: having to specify `--no-autoinit` to `opam build` in order to get the more simple behaviour was inconvenient and error-prone.

 One thing is provided to help with initialisation, though: `opam switch create
-<dir>` is being improved to handle package definitions at `<dir>`, and will use
+<dir>` has been improved to handle package definitions at `<dir>`, and will use
 them to choose a compatible compiler, as `opam build` did.
-Because it's frustrating to create a switch, then find out the package wasn't compatible with the chosen compiler version.
+This avoids the frustration of creating a switch, then finding out that the package wasn't compatible with the chosen compiler version, and having to start over with an explicit choice of a different compiler.

 If you would really like automatic initialisation, and have a better interface to propose, your feedback is welcome!